 Here you will find reviews of Korean war films.
 Please click on the picture, and you will be taken to the review.

 “Despite the beautiful cinematography and powerful notions of camaraderie, The Front Line is not without faults.
-The crux of the story – the insanity of fighting for a hill – becomes almost redundant under the weight of other convoluted narrative threads.
-Yet it is certainly worth watching for the sumptuous art direction and heart-wrenching finale, and serves as another poignant reminder that ‘The Forgotten War’ is nothing of the sort.”
+The crux of the story becomes almost redundant under the weight of other convoluted narrative threads.
+Yet it is certainly worth watching for the art direction, and serves as another reminder that ‘The Forgotten War’ is nothing of the sort.”

 “My Way is an incredible spectacle of a war film, with continually stunning sequences of war and featuring breathtaking cinematography in a variety of landscapes.
 That said, the focus on visuals results in a lack of characterization making the depiction of war rather deprived of an emotional core”